dji-sdk/Mobile-SDK-Doc/source/android-tutorials/ActivationAndBinding.md

 ### Registering the Application

-This demo is build based on the [ImportSDKDemo](https://github.com/DJI-Mobile-SDK-Tutorials/Android-ImportAndActivateSDKInAndroidStudio) Github Sample, you can check the [Integrate SDK into Application](../application-development-workflow/workflow-integrate.html#implement-app-registration-and-sdk-callbacks) tutorial to learn how to import the Android SDK library and register the application using DJI Mobile SDK.
+This demo is build based on the [ImportSDKDemo](https://github.com/DJI-Mobile-SDK-Tutorials/Android-ImportAndActivateSDKInAndroidStudio) Github Sample, you can check the [Integrate SDK into Application](../application-development-workflow/workflow-integrate.html#implement-app-registration-and-sdk-callbacks) tutorial to learn how to import the Android SDK Maven Dependency and register the application using DJI Mobile SDK.

 ### Implementing the UI of Application